losfair/mvsqlite/README.md

 ## Comparison with dqlite and rqlite

-[dqlite](https://github.com/canonical/dqlite) and [rqlite](https://github.com/rqlite/rqlite) are two other distributed databases built on SQLite.
+[dqlite](https://github.com/canonical/dqlite) and [rqlite](https://github.com/rqlite/rqlite) are two other "multi-machine" databases built on SQLite.
 Some of the key differences between mvsqlite and those two systems:

+- **(*)**: mvsqlite is a **distributed** database, while dqlite and rqlite are **replicated** databases.
+  - A *replicated* database replicates a full copy of your data to each machine in the cluster.
+  - A *distributed* database shards and replicates your data, ensuring the existence of at least N copies without storing one full copy on each machine.
 - **(+)**: mvsqlite is a drop-in replacement.
 To run existing applications with mvsqlite, setting `LD_PRELOAD` is enough.
 - **(+)**: mvsqlite runs on a production-grade distributed key-value store, FoundationDB, instead of implementing its own consensus subsystem.
-- **(+)**: mvsqlite has advanced multi-version features like snapshot reads without time limit, and reading the DB snapshot from a past point in time.
+- **(+)**: mvsqlite has advanced multi-version features like point-in-time snapshot reads.
-- **(+)**: mvsqlite supports multi-database transactions.
-So you can scale your writes horizontally, with the right data model.
 - **(-)**: Reads in mvsqlite are sensitive to network latency.
 The client is stateless, and data needs to be fetched from FDB on demand.
-  - Maybe this will be improved in a future version with a better prefetch strategy.
 - **(-)**: mvsqlite is a little more complex to deploy than the alternative.
   - Three moving parts: FoundationDB, `mvstore`, and `libmvsqlite_preload.so`, instead of a single library.
 - **(-)**: mvsqlite is new.
 Really new.
 And has not received as much testing as the alternatives.